Paulina004/AI-Checkers/README.md

 This project builds off the provided code given in https://github.com/Awannaphasch2016/checker_easyAI/blob/main/checker_questions.py from the repository https://github.com/Awannaphasch2016/checker_easyAI.

-The source code file that was edited by the group is labeled as p1_pdevito2019.py.
-Comments of the group's names, the course name, date, the assignment name, and a brief description of the are provided on the top of the p1_devito2019.py file.
+The source code file that was edited by the group is now labeled as p1_pdevito2019.py.
+Comments of the group's names, the course name, date, and the assignment name are provided at the top of the p1_pdevito2019.py file.

-The group implemented the four functions--make_move(pos), lose(), is_over(), and scoring()--as shown in p1_pdevito2019.py.
+The group implemented the four functions make_move(pos), lose(), is_over(), and scoring() as shown in p1_pdevito2019.py.

 ## How to Run the Code